petalofzion/NOC/docs/NOC LESSWRONG.md

 We attempt a **conditional, naturalized** refutation.
 We **do not** claim the modal impossibility of arbitrary goals.
 The OT remains true in the abstract design space.

-We argue that in the "modal regime"—characterized by:
+We argue that in the "modal regime"-characterized by:
 *   Task uncertainty and long time horizons
 *   Bounded compute and partial observability
 *   Multi-agent interaction with engineerable couplings
-*   Local Polyak–Łojasiewicz (PL) regularity (a condition weaker than convexity common in optimization landscapes)
+*   Local Polyak-Łojasiewicz (PL) regularity (a condition weaker than convexity common in optimization landscapes)

-...stable goal profiles collapse toward **capacity–optionality**.
+...stable goal profiles collapse toward **capacity-optionality**.

 > **Non-assumptions:** We do not assume global convexity, omniscience, or baked-in altruism.